-Tier 2 capital consists of Subordinated Debt issued in June 2022.
+Tier 2 capital consists of Subordinated Debt issued in June 2022 and basic capital (a transfer of excess encumbered assets).

 Tier 3 capital consists of Senior Notes issued in July 2019.

 Confirmation of Eligible Capital That is Subject to Transitional Arrangements